nidhikotian/nidhikotian/README.md

 - 👋 Hi, I’m @nidhikotian
 - 👀 I’m interested in developing and optimizing systems.
 - 🌱 I’m currently learning VBA, Java and Python.
-- 💞️ I’m looking to collaborate on ay beginner projects to develop my skill set.
+- 💞️ I’m looking to collaborate on any beginner projects to develop my skill set.

 <!---
 nidhikotian/nidhikotian is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.